caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 that serves both as a logical and security boundary.
 The event log acts as a global blackboard for each bounded context.
 Within a bounded context, normal transactional locking is used to ensure consistency.

+### Legacy Services and/or Monolithic Systems

+Similar to the advice given above for a greenfield monolith, you can introduce events into your monolith.
+First, write the events to the same store in a single transaction with the local update they signify.
+Then have a daemon process that replicates those events to the universal backplane.
+Care must be taken to preserve event semantics and not introduce asynchronous RPC.
+Factoring out concerns that are not domain-specific (e.g. email) is a great place to start.

 Appendix A: Principles of Distributed Computing
 ===============================================